mattpopovich/mattpopovich.com/_posts/2025-08-18-how-run-windows-on-mac-via-utm.md

 #   height: 630   # in pixels, 1.90:1 desired by chirpy
 #   alt: image alternative text
 #   show_image_in_post: false
-#description:               # A short sentence to describe the article, used when sharing links on social media and on homepage
+description: A quick tutorial on how to run a Windows virtual machine on your Mac using UTM
 ---

 > This post is only for Macs with Apple Silicon (M1, M2, etc.) processors.
 If you're unsure which processor you have, follow [this](https://support.apple.com/en-us/116943) support page.